TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 **What I Learned**
 * India has both the greatest outstanding loan amounts and greatest number of recorded transactions

 * Most loan amounts in India are held by "Controller of Aid Accounts & Audit"

+* Top project categories for loans in India include telecommunications, social safety nets, and infrastructure

 * Despite having the largest outstanding loan totals, India does not appear in the top 10 for longest held loans.